nicholas-long/resume/README.md

 - Cyber Apocalypse CTF 2021: placed 95 out of 4512 teams - solved all reversing and binary exploitation challenges including reverse engineering simulated ransomware to recover files
 - Reverse engineered BattlEye anti-cheat game protection
 - Created a passive and active wifi attack script with awk and aircap-ng
-- Developed a poker bot using neural networks and evolutionary algorithms.
+- Developed a poker bot using neural networks and evolutionary algorithms
 - Retrieved a list of all git repositories on Github from the rate-limited API
 - Created a search engine to look up billions of files by MD5 hash